jingydz/Edit_Pig/README.md

 # Edit_Pig
-Show partial codes to plot the circos and bar of gene editing pig
+Show partial codes to plot the circos and bar of the gene-editing pig